quantling/JudiLing.jl/docs/src/index.md

 @show JudiLing.eval_SC(Shat_val, S_val)
 ```

-Then, we can find possible paths through `build_paths` or `learn_paths`.
-Since validation dataset is harder to predict, we turn on `tolerant` mode where we could find more paths but investing more time.
+Finally, we can find possible paths through `build_paths` or `learn_paths`.
+Since validation datasets are harder to predict, we turn on `tolerant` mode which allow the algorithms to find more paths but at the cost of investing more time.

 ```
 A = cue_obj_train.A